sadikovi/spark-netflow/README.md

 all data is scanned/requested.
 The easiest way to trigger that is running `count()` on DataFrame.
 Using statistics does not require any special conditions apart from enabling option.

+### Dealing with corrupt files
+Package supports Spark option `spark.files.ignoreCorruptFiles`.
+When set to `true`, corrupt files are ignored (corrupt header, wrong format) or partially read (corrupt data block in a middle of a file).
+By default option is set to `false`, similar to Spark.

 ## Example

 ### Scala API